 Love, loss, and creation merge in unexpected ways in this thrilling classic gothic tale.
 Stories of Mary Shelley, Victor Frankenstein, and his Monster expose how the forces of family, community, and education shape personhood—or destroy it by their absence.

 History may well remember the work of Watson and Crick, but it was British chemist Rosalind Franklin who provided the key to the double helix DNA discovery.
 Photograph 51 shares the complex story of an ambitious female scientist in a world of men, her pursuit for the secret of life, and her forgotten accomplishments.

 WHO HAVE CONSIDERED SUICIDE WHEN THE RAINBOW IS ENUF

 A sisterhood of seven women tell their stories through dramatic prose poetry, music, and movement.
 Told in vivid language, their experiences resound with fearless beauty and unity, despite exposing the unending challenges and oppressions that women of color face every day.

-based on the novel by Saul Bellow
+By David Auburn, adapted from the novel by Saul Bellow

-directed by Charles Newell
+Directed by Charles Newell

 Young Augie March is a product of the Great Depression: resourceful, searching for love, and striving to grow up and away from home.
 Augie explores what it takes to succeed in the world as a true individual.